tribalknowledgepage/tribalknowledgepage.github.io/content/posts/powershell cheatsheet.md

 Get-Command -CommandType All -ShowCommandInfo | ?{$_.Name -match "command"}
 ```

-Wilcards can be used to match as well.
-Example:
+Wildcards can be used to match as well.
 ```powershell
 Get-Command -CommandType All | ?{$_.Name -match "serv*"}
 ```

-Count the number of commands in the output:
+Count the number of commands in the output
 ```powershell
 (Get-Command -CommandType All | ?{$_.Name -match "command"}).count
 ```